dkoontz/robotarms/README.md

 So there we go.
 It's not a huge project but hopefully this has given you a taste of how RobotArms is different and perhaps how it can make your Unity development more productive.

+### Caveats ###

+1. This has not been tested on mobile.
+2. We are using Linq and foreach.
+If this aggravates your hyper-optimizing self and you want to rewrite everything to have absolutely zero memory allocation, patches are accepted.
+3. Yes, we expect you to use GetComponent EVERY FRAME.
+I'm sure you've all been told how GetComponent is the devil and will make your application slow to a crawl.
+Go profile it, you'll probably be surprised.
+At least on desktop it's pretty wickedly fast.
+I tried to add some optimizations to RobotArms to cache the component so that each frame you could retrieve it from a dictionary instead of calling GetComponent, turns out the Dictionary's direct lookup (not even TryGetValue) is SLOWER than GetComponent (at least on my system and in my tests), YMMV.
+RobotArms is optimized for programmer efficiency, with all the time you save you can profile your game and **then** go optimize the parts that are actually slow (which hopefully isn't RobotArms at that point ;^).

 ### License ###

 <pre>